chobble-mirror/marky-t/src/pages/home.md

 Whether you're planning your dream wedding, a milestone birthday, or a corporate event that needs that special touch, I'm here to make it memorable.

 **[Contact me now](/contact/) for a complimentary meet and greet to discuss your entertainment needs!**

+---

+## Other Events

+As well as [weddings](/weddings/) I can bring the party to all types of events, including:

+{% include "services-list.html" %}